jonlpersson/ed-latimore/site/_posts/2021-12-08-how-often-do-couples-fight.md

 ## The secret to great relationships

 I cannot emphasize enough the importance of choosing the right person.
-A bad relationship can make your life unnecessarily hard and reduce your body’s ability to fight off disease.<sup id="fnref:3" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> No matter how good your communication skills are, it takes two to tango.
+A bad relationship can make your life unnecessarily hard and reduce your body’s ability to fight off disease.<sup>[3](#fn:3){: .footnote rel="footnote"}</sup> No matter how good your communication skills are, it takes two to tango.

 A dead giveaway that you’re choosing the wrong one is the line, “I’m not here for hookups, I’m looking for something serious.”
 Or a guy that leads interactions with overly sexual messages.
 Check out my blog, [you can’t force relationships to develop](https://edlatimore.com/you-cant-force-relationships-to-develop/), to understand why these are just weak attempts to control the mating ritual and why they never work.